natario1/Elements-Deprecated/README.md

 # Elements

-A low-level library of reusable components for RecyclerView, with built-in awareness / support for pagination (splitting items into multiple pages), state saving and restoration, asynchronous tasks and dependencies among them, relative ordering of items.
+A low-level library of reusable components for RecyclerView, with built-in awareness of / support for pagination (splitting items into multiple pages), state saving and restoration, asynchronous loading, dependencies and relative ordering of items.

+At a higher level, this means it's very easy to implement common patterns: "endless adapters", placeholders for empty/loading lists, mixed content lists (headers, footers, sections, ads) with smooth animations.
+Logic for loading, ordering and binding is split into separate components that can be reused and subclassed in multiple lists.
+Async loading ensures `RecyclerView` is always responsive.

+See the [sample app](https://github.com/natario1/Elements/tree/master/sample) for a brief showcase.

 <!-- doctoc README.md --github.com --notitle -->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->